karp48ul3/cubesolver/README.md

 The only arrays that are initialise by initarrays() method are URFtoDLF_Move and URtoDF_Move.

-Parameters to  int* solvecube(int*) function is now int[54] array (values from 0 to 5 corresponding to 6 faces colours) instead of char sequence.
+Parameters to  `int* solvecube(int*)` function is now int[54] array (values from 0 to 5 corresponding to 6 faces colours) instead of char sequence.
+Second parameter is timeout value and third is maximum depth.
 This function returns pointer to array with rotations represented by int elements.

 The rotations correspond to following int values: